 Free ticketed event

-Director, Engineering Education Research Center at the University of Pittsburgh; Director of Research & Development for a multimedia company; and as founding Director of the Center for Integrating Research & Learning (CIRL) at the National High Magnetic Field Laboratory.
+Sam Spiegel is the founding director of the Trefny Innovative Instruction Center at the Colorado School of Mines.
+He served as chair of Disciplinary Literacy in Science and associate director of the Engineering Education Research Center at the University of Pittsburgh; director of research and development for a multimedia company; and founding director of the Center for Integrating Research & Learning (CIRL) at the National High Magnetic Field Laboratory.
 His current efforts focus on innovation of teaching practices in STEM fields and systemic change within higher education.

 Amy Hermundstad Nave is a faculty developer in the Trefny Innovative Instruction Center at the Colorado School of Mines.
 Her research has focused on conceptual understanding in core engineering courses, opportunities to support engineering students’ professional development, and efforts to support underrepresented students in engineering.
 Her current work in faculty development focuses on supporting faculty members in incorporating research-based practices into their own classrooms.